SimonWoodtli/zet/20230304205635/README.md

 ## nix-env

+I prefer setting up flakes and use `nix profile` instead of `nix-env`.

 > ⚠️  Using `nix-env` permanently modifies a local profile of installed packages.
 This must be updated and maintained by the user in the same way as with a traditional package manager, foregoing many of the benefits that make Nix uniquely powerful.
 Using `nix-shell` or a NixOS configuration is recommended instead.

 * list all programs installed with nix-env: `nix-env -q`